JanusGraph/janusgraph/docs/advanced-topics/stale-index.md

     12345L, // vertex id of the index record to be removed indexRecordPropertyValues, // index record property values
     graph,
-    "nameAgeIndex" // composite index name for which to remove the index record );
+    "nameAgeIndex" // graph index name for which to remove the index record );
 ```
-For more in-depth information about usage of this tool see JavaDoc for `StaleIndexRecordUtil`.
+For more in-depth information about usage of this tool as well as explanations of additional methods of this tool see JavaDoc for `StaleIndexRecordUtil`.